jugmac00/flask-reuploaded/CONTRIBUTING.rst

 ------------------------------

 This package was created as the original `Flask-Uploads` stopped working back in February 2020.
-At least the PyPi packages.
+At least the PyPI packages.

 The intention is to provide a drop-in-replacement.